Whiteknight/Rosella/libraries/core.md

 ### Rosella.Error

-The Rosella.Error namespace provides a number of error reporting mechanisms used internally by Rosella to communicate problems.
+The `Rosella.Error` namespace provides a number of error reporting mechanisms used internally by Rosella to communicate problems.
+The most common are:

+* `invalid`: Throw a general Rosella error.
+This is used to communicate most errors internally.
+* `must_subclass`: An error in a parent class where a subclass must be used.
+When subclassing an existing Rosella type, find uses of this error and make sure your subclass provides an implementation of that method.

+### Rosella.Globals

 ### Rosella.IO